06 August 2019

 ESG research and ratings provider Sustainalytics scooped two of the Sustainable Investment Awards outright and shared a third with GRESB.

 "One of the leaders in ESG ratings, with a noticeably collaborative approach, supporting research to demonstrate the value of ESG integration," is how the judges saw Sustainalytics' contribution to the field.

-Michael Jantzi, the Toronto-based CEO put his team's success down to their close attention to the market and sticking to what data is truly relevant for companies and investors.
+Michael Jantzi, the Toronto-based CEO put his team's success down to its close attention to the market and sticking to data that is relevant for companies and investors.

 "We've benefited from understanding what the market is looking for, the key materiality issues and how they're managing those things," he said.

 "With the ESG Risk Ratings, the analytical approach we took – focusing on materiality issues and evaluating the exposure issuers have to key ESG risks and how they're managing those things and helping clients look forward rather than backwards – has really resonated with the market."

 Sustainalytics argues that with its new ratings approach it has moved from a one-dimensional focus on ESG management to a model that also allows it to compare ESG profiles of companies across all sectors of the economy using a single metric.

 "That reflects the maturing of the industry," added Jantzi.
 "The conversation used to be really about inputs and what we've seen over the last five years is a maturing of the conversation to focus on outcomes – which is what investment is all about.
 It's really helping inform our clients about the outcome of their decisions."